ricardobar96/Whispers-Of-Death/README.md

 - Press E to interact with objects.
 - Hide inside closets.
 - Look out for mementos on the map.
-- Find a weapon and finish off your bald pursuer.
+- Find a weapon and finish off your pursuer.

 <br>
 <br>